 1459 (late September)

-Warwick crossed the Channel to England to meet with Salisbury and York.
+Warwick crossed the Channel to England to meet with the Earl of Salisbury and the Duke of York.

 1459 (12th – 13th October)

 Richard of York, Warwick and the Nevilles mustered their supporters at Ludlow but when the main Lancastrian army appeared their men deserted.
 York fled to Ireland and Warwick and Salisbury fled back to Calais.
 They took the Duke of York’s son, Edward

 On arrival at Calais Warwick was forced to defend his position as Captain of Calais from being taken by Henry Beaufort Duke of Somerset.